15 Easy Journaling Tips for Beginners (With Samples to Steal!)

 I don’t worry about perfect writing in my reflections.
 Sometimes I use bullet points or a mixture of formats to express my thoughts more easily.
 The goal is expression, not perfection.

 Journaling is a perfect place to record what happens in your life.
-I find that writing about my day-to-day experiences helps me see patterns and growth over time.
-This type of journaling creates a meaningful record you’ll appreciate later.
+Writing about day-to-day experiences helps you see patterns and growth over time, creating a meaningful record you’ll appreciate later.

 Starting with a blank page can feel overwhelming when you’re new to journaling.
 This is where journaling prompts come in handy.
 Prompts are questions or statements that give you something specific to write about.